hellerup/DnDPhaseSpellStatistics/README.md

 # DnDPhaseSpellStatistics
-Ruby script for calcultating effectiveness of Phase vs. Shiled Spell
+Ruby script for calcultating effectiveness of Phase vs. Shield Spell

 I hate the spell "Phase" from Grimlores Grimoire.
 Basically because one of my players survived a certain death (or some'ng) from a Banshee bc. he cast this ridiculous spell.